-Study Group 1: Radium-223 dichloride at a dose of 55 kBq per kilogram of body weight once every 28 days for a maximum of six injections through the vein, plus exemestane and everolimus therapy as prescribed by your doctor.
+Study Group 1: Radium-223 dichloride at a dose of 55 kBq per kilogram of body weight once every 28 days for a maximum of six injections through the vein, plus the standard of care hormonal therapy and best supportive care as prescribed by your doctor.

-Study Group 2: A normal saline dose (placebo) once every 28 days for a maximum of six injections through the vein, plus exemestane and everolimus therapy as prescribed by your doctor.
+Study Group 2: A normal saline dose (placebo) once every 28 days for a maximum of six injections through the vein, plus the standard of care hormonal therapy and best supportive care as prescribed by your doctor.